davekinkead/thesis/chapters/05-the-problem-of-the-people/lit-review.md

   - political seccession
   - immigration

 It is not obvious that democracy is any help on this issue.
-"Ateempts to propose criteria from the outside simply reveal a disagreement about what makes a person fit to participate in democratic politics" p202
+"Attempts to propose criteria from the outside simply reveal a disagreement about what makes a person fit to participate in democratic politics" p202

 This might be because "there is no simple entailment from democratic principles to the choice of political unit...or it might mean that the criteria ... are not themselves democratic." p203